Provide FREE EDUCATION by building schools in Africa for African Girls

 Offer EDUCATIONAL SCHOLARSHIPS to African girls who cannot afford to go to school

-Inspire the global community to SUPPORT EDUCATION in African girls
+Inspire the global community to SUPPORT EDUCATION for African girls

 WHY WE FOUNDED GIFTED